 When publications like the Baltimore Sun run headlines like ‘Seafood, tea, sauerkraut in food spotlight,’ you know that sauerkraut has arrived in the national consciousness and has spiked in popularity.
 We’ve seen our sales climb pretty rapidly in the fourth quarter of 2005 as people have learned about the health benefits of sauerkraut and continued eating it because of its versatility and flavor. ~Chris Smith

 So why would one make sauerkraut?
-It tastes so much better than store bought, out of a can!
+It tastes so much better than store bought out of a can!
 Way better!
-Tell me if this makes sense, but growing up with a half polish mom, you’d think I would have a taste for the aged cabbage sustenance, but alas I never really cared for it.
-In fact, when mom would cook sauerkraut, I would gag at the smell.
-Literally dry heave.
-Luckily, over the years I’ve grown accustomed to the potency and developed a mild craving for sauerkraut.
-Only mom’s.
+Tell me if this makes sense, but growing up with a half Polish mom, you’d think I would have a taste for the aged cabbage sustenance, but alas I never really cared for it.
+In fact, when mom would cook sauerkraut, I would gag at the smell, literally dry heave.
+Luckily, over the years I’ve grown accustomed to the potency, and developed a mild craving for sauerkraut, only mom’s.
 I still don’t care for the canned or store bought.
-Probably because mom and dad’s sauerkraut only has cabbage, salt and water.
+Probably because mom and dad’s sauerkraut simply contains cabbage, salt and water.
 Whereas, if you read the ingredients on the packages, it contains a lot more than that, which I feel taints the taste.
-Yep homemade or nothing.
+Yep, homemade or nothing.

 How does one start to make sauerkraut?
 It’s really easy actually.
-Dad always gets a few bags of eight large heads of cabbage or so from the farmers market.
-Then, you peel off the outside leaves, chop the heads in half to remove the heart, then the real fun begins.
+Dad always gets about eight large heads of cabbage or so, from the farmers market.
+Then, we peel off the outside leaves, chop the heads in half to remove the heart, then the real fun begins.
 We have a professional grade meat slicer we use to slice up the cabbage.
-Before our lives were made easier, we would use mom’s food processor set to slice and then before that we would use a hand mandolin or microplane, whichever you prefer to call it.
+Before our lives were made easier, we would use mom’s food processor set to slice, and then before that we would use a hand mandolin or micro-plane, whichever you prefer to call it.
 Now that uses the arm muscles!
 No wonder the Polish women are buff!

 After each head of cabbage is sliced, then it is placed in a large ceramic crock, ours holds about fifteen gallons.
-Then, you add about one of dad’s handfuls of course Kosher salt and begin pounding it down.
-This helps to generate the natural juices from within.
+Add about one of dad’s handfuls of course Kosher salt, and begin pounding the sliced cabbage down.
+This action helps to generate the natural juices from within.
 Where does one buy a sauerkraut pounder?
 No clue.
 Dad made ours.
 It’s simply a wooden cylinder head attached to a long wooden handle.

-Since we make so much at a go, we divide it out into freezer bags, label them and send the sauerkraut to our own arctic in the garage, awaiting our next meal or for New Year’s Eve morning.
-Yes, that’s another tradition I know most people share in, hot dogs, kielbasa and sauerkraut for New Years.
+Since we make so much at a go, we divide it into freezer bags, label them and send the sauerkraut to our own arctic in the garage, awaiting our next meal, or for New Year’s Eve morning.
+Yes, that’s another tradition I know most people share, hot dogs, kielbasa and sauerkraut for New Years.
 I love it!

 While we were making the sauerkraut, I do recall the last time.
 Kyle was giving everyone positive reinforcement.
-You know, “You’re doing good Aunt Heather, keep it up.” or “Wow, pap pap, good job!”
-As he gave my dad a thumbs up.
-He was in that cheering us on stage, which was way too cute!
+You know, “You’re doing good Aunt Heather, keep it up.” or “Wow, pap pap, good job!” as he gave my dad a thumbs up.
+He was in that cheering stage, which was way too cute!